Wallet-Chat/widgetdemo/README.md

 ## Who is this for

 - You are a web3 web app that wishes to integrate messaging functionality
-- Replace current user-to-user or user-to-app messaging workflow which happen inside discord / telegram
+- Replace current user-to-user or user-to-app messaging workflow which happens inside discord / telegram
 - Provide a much better UX that links directly to the user's wallet, which they are already using to interact with your dapp
 - Provide a much more secure experience than having to share one's wallet id inside discord or clicking external links
 - Enable users to communicate without leaving your web app (increasing engagement & time spent within the app)